By Catherine Heath on Writing docs from June 18, 2018

 Anyone who cares about docs is a documentarian.

-What does it mean to be a community?
-It means a group of people with a shared interest, goal or values who have relationships with each other.
-The community gathers in certain places and it is a social group.
-We choose our communities.
+Zooming out for a moment, a community is a group of people with shared interests, goals, or values who have relationships with each other.
+Communities are also social groups that gather in certain places, and we choose our communities.

-Write the Docs has two main facets: the online communities and the real-life meetups, events and conferences.
-Write the Docs has events that take place around the world and operates on an open source model.
-This means anyone can join and start contributing to Write the Docs.
+The Write the Docs community has two main facets: (1) the online communities and (2) the in-person meetups, events, and conferences that take place around the world.

-The primary goals of Write the Docs is to promote the importance of documentation, bring together the community, and encourage the spread of good docs.
-These goals suffuse the activities and communications of Write the Docs.
-It’s a wonderful community to be part of.
+The primary goals of Write the Docs is to promote the importance of good documentation and bring the community together.
+It’s a wonderful community to be part of!

 Write the Docs is an inclusive community.
-This means the community takes active, sustained and sincere steps to welcome all kinds of individuals – regardless of any perceived difference.
+This means that the community takes active, sustained, and sincere steps to welcome all kinds of individuals.

-This is because anyone at all can care about documentation, and you don’t have to prove your worth to become part of Write the Docs.
+All types of people can care about documentation, and you don’t have to prove your worth to participate in the Write the Docs community.
 All you have to do is follow the Code of Conduct and be a decent human.

-Troy Howard, Eric Redmond and Eric Holscher founded Write the Docs after they realized there was no community for documentation writers.
-It was one of those ideas that developed by accident, as the byproduct of an organic need.
+Troy Howard, Eric Redmond, and Eric Holscher founded Write the Docs after they realized there was no community for documentation writers.

 The two Erics and Troy had their first meetup, came up with a crazy idea for a conference, and decided to take things online.